toggledbits/Emby/README.md

 I discovered early on that the Emby remote control API's `PreviousTrack` and `NextTrack` commands work for audio, but do nothing when a movie is playing.
 Moving around a movie makes a bit of sense, so, if a video is playing and has chapter information embedded and reported by the server, the plugin will use that chapter information to seek to the previous or next chapter relative to the current play position.
 If there is no chapter data in the video, a 30-second skip backward or forward will occur.

+### Bookmarks - Play Save and Resume

+The current position of playing media can be saved in a named bookmark.
+The bookmark can later be "resumed" on any session of the same server.

+### Wakeup

+Because the Emby Plugin has to poll the Emby server(s), the plugin attempts to discern when no sessions are active and reduce its polling rate to reduce network traffic and CPU utilization of the Vera.
+When sessions are active, the plugin will poll every 5 seconds (default, configurable via `SessionUpdateIntervalPlaying` on the server device) for session updates; when no sessions are active, the plugin will reduce the polling to every 60 seconds (default, configurable via `SessionUpdateIntervalIdle`).

+This means that an idle server, polling every 60 seconds, may take up to that long to discover that one of it's sessions is now active and make the transition to more frequent polling.
+That results in the status display for the newly active session being slow to begin updating.
+In order to ease this under circumstances where it can be reasonably expected that a session may soon be used (e.g. a session related to a home theater configuration when the scene to set up the theater for viewing is run), the `Wakeup` action can be used on a session to briefly wake up the idle session/server and increase the polling rate.

 ### Hiding Sessions and Reducing Device UI Clutter

 Emby servers can end up having a lot of clients, and the presentation of all of those clients as child devices in the Vera UI can lead to quite a bit of clutter.
 Two options for automatically hiding sessions are available: hide offline sessions, and hide idle sessions.
 The visibility of individual sessions can be controlled via the "Sessions" tab on the Emby Server device.
 This lets you force hide or show a session, overriding the automatic hiding actions of the plugin if those features are enabled.